 The Association of Writers & Writing Programs fosters literary achievement, advances the art of writing as essential to a good education, and serves the makers, teachers, students, and readers of contemporary writing.
-We support over 500 colleges and universities, 130 writers’ conferences and centers, and thousands of individual writers as members.
+We support hundreds of colleges and universities, dozens of writers’ conferences and centers, and thousands of individual writers as members.

 AWP was established as a nonprofit organization in 1967 by fifteen writers representing thirteen creative writing programs.
 The new association sought to support the growing presence of literary writers in higher education.
 At that time, Departments of English were mainly conservatories of the great literature of the past, and scholars fiercely resisted the establishment of creative writing programs.
 AWP was created to overcome this resistance, to advocate for new programs, and to provide publishing opportunities for young writers.